ziglang/zig/doc/targets.md

 Create bootstrap code in std/bootstrap.zig and add conditional compilation logic.
-This code is responsible for the real executable entry point, calling main(argc, argv, env) and making the exit syscall when main returns.
+This code is responsible for the real executable entry point, calling main() and making the exit syscall when main returns.

 How to pass a byvalue struct parameter in the C calling convention is target-specific.
 Add logic for how to do function prototypes and function calls